 Use this page before scheduling a deeper review.

-A serious buyer should come to the next conversation with the workflow, the people, the systems, and the risk boundaries in view.
+A serious buyer should come to the next conversation with the process, the people, the systems, and the risk boundaries in view.

-- Name one workflow where AI could save time, reduce mistakes, improve customer response, or make staff stronger.
+- Name one process where AI could save time, reduce mistakes, improve customer response, or make staff stronger.

 - List the systems involved: website, store, CRM, ERP, spreadsheet, email inbox, document folder, database, or legacy app.